ykawai6581/obslog_generator/README.md

 simply follow the prompt and enter the required information to complete the registration.

-**to quickly generate obslog for a specific date**
+### 2: to quickly generate obslog for a specific date

 	python obslog_generator.py --obsdate=221121 --bypass

-	* this will bypass the post request to the wiki, so the operation will be much quicker at the expense of weather information and comments
+this will bypass the login to MuSCAT2 wiki, which can be slow sometimes. (just retrieving the obslog is much quicker) so running this version of the command will be much quicker but at the expense of weather information and comments. example output looks like this.

 **to generate obslog for a specific target (eg. KELT-9)**